 What is emotional cheating?

-“Emotional cheating is establishing a deep emotional connection with someone other than your primary partner,” said Srinivas Dannaram, MD, a psychiatrist with Banner Thunderbird Medical Center in Glendale, AZ.
+“Emotional cheating involves establishing a deep emotional connection with someone other than your primary partner,” said Srinivas Dannaram, MD, a psychiatrist with Banner Thunderbird Medical Center in Glendale, AZ.
 “Whereas close friendships have boundaries and openness without secrecy, emotional affairs involve romantic flavor, secrecy and emotional tension, which exists from the beginning or develops over time.”

 Most emotional affairs start as platonic relationships, which can make it even more difficult to discern when you’ve crossed the line.
 A seemingly innocent friendly connection can suddenly transform into an emotional affair.